Mothers Day Gift Flowers

 Print Friendly, PDF & Email

 You may or may not have done some of the things I have listed today.
-Life is good and I’m thankful I’m a mother.
+Life is good, and I’m thankful I’m a mother.

 Things A Mother Does

 Nowadays, so many mothers are delivering their babies at home.
 Oh, how we are just like the pioneers once again.
 I had all four daughters in a hospital.
-Change is good, we are all different.
+Change is good, and we are all different.

 A typical day is to feed the baby, burp the baby, bathe the baby, change the diapers, rock the baby, and hope the baby takes some good naps.